 The SMU writes events such as "WTG stop due to special shutdown", "Start of a night slice" or "Sunrise" into a log that can be downloaded in SM4.
-Such a log is only meaningful if it also records values that were measured at the time of an event, for example wind speed, humidity, etc. Some reading points are automatically recorded by the SMU and cannot be deleted or changed in the window described here.
+However, the will only be useful if it also records values that were measured at the time of an event, for example wind speed, humidity, etc. Some reading points are automatically recorded by the SMU and cannot be deleted or changed in the window described here.
 Others can be added by the user as desired, because often different reading points are relevant for each project.